Students march to Bengal BJP office, demand rollback of CAA

 The protesters shouted slogans and held placards that read 'Scrap NRC & CAA' and 'We won't allow fascism to rule in India', as they passed by the saffron party's West Bengal headquarters at Muralidhar Lane.
 A minor scuffle broke out between the students and police personnel, as the agigators tried to scale the barricades in front of the BJP office, where party activists were seen standing with sticks in hand.

 "But, our battle will continue," she asserted.
-Reacting to the protest march, Subham Tiwari, a BJP activist said, "If there is provocation, we will resist.
-We will forever battle anti-national forces."
+Reacting to the development, state BJP chief Dilip Ghosh said, "If anyone makes the mistake of heading towards our party office, they should bring stretchers with them as they will have to go to the hospital."
 PTI SUS RBT RBT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)